Aminoacyl tRNA synthetase: Application in biotechnology

 In some of the aminoacyl tRNA synthetases, the cavity that holds the amino acid can be mutated and modified to carry unnatural amino acids synthesized in the lab, and to attach them to specific tRNAs.
 This expands the genetic code, beyond the twenty canonical amino acids found in nature, to include an unnatural amino acid as well.
 The unnatural amino acid is coded by a nonsense (TAG, TGA, TAA) triplet, a quadruplet codon, or in some cases a redundant rare codon.
 The organism that expresses the mutant synthetase can then be genetically programmed to incorporate the unnatural amino acid into any desired position in any protein of interest, allowing biochemists or structural biologists to probe or change the protein's function.
 For instance, one can start with the gene for a protein that binds a certain sequence of DNA, and, by directing an unnatural amino acid with a reactive side-chain into the binding site, create a new protein that cuts the DNA at the target-sequence, rather than binding it.

 By mutating aminoacyl tRNA synthetases, chemists have expanded the genetic codes of various organisms to include lab-synthesized amino acids with all kinds of useful properties: photoreactive, metal-chelating, xenon-chelating, crosslinking, spin-resonant, fluorescent, biotinylated, and redox-active amino acids.
 Another use is introducing amino acids bearing reactive functional groups for chemically modifying the target protein.

 Certain diseases' causation (such as neuronal pathologies, cancer, disturbed metabolic conditions, and autoimmune disorders) have been correlated to specific mutations of aminoacyl-tRNA synthetases.
-Charcot-Marie-Tooth (CMT) is the most frequent heritable disorder of the peripheral nervous system (a neuronal disease) and is caused by a heritable mutation in glycol-tRNA and tyrosyl-tRNA.
+Charcot-Marie-Tooth (CMT) disease is the most frequent heritable disorder of the peripheral nervous system (a neuronal disease) and is caused by a heritable mutation in glycol-tRNA and tyrosyl-tRNA.
 Diabetes, a metabolic disease, induces oxidative stress, which triggers a build up of mitochondrial tRNA mutations.
 It has also been discovered that tRNA synthetases may be partially involved in the etiology of cancer.
 A high level of expression or modification of aaRSs has been observed within a range of cancers.
 A common outcome from mutations of aaRSs is a disturbance of dimer shape/formation which has a direct relationship with its function.
 These correlations between aaRSs and certain diseases have opened up a new door to synthesizing therapeutics.

 Noncatalytic domains

-The novel domain additions to aaRS genes are accretive and progressive up the Tree of Life.
+The novel domain additions to aaRS genes are accretive and progressive up the tree of life.
 The strong evolutionary pressure for these small non-catalytic protein domains suggested their importance.
 Findings beginning in 1999 and later revealed a previously unrecognized layer of biology: these proteins control gene expression within the cell of origin, and when released exert homeostatic and developmental control in specific human cell types, tissues and organs during adult or fetal development or both, including pathways associated with angiogenesis, inflammation, the immune response, the mechanistic target of rapamycin (mTOR) signalling, apoptosis, tumorigenesis, and interferon gamma (IFN-γ) and p53 signalling.